clyhtsuriva/void-cisco-packet-tracer/README.md

 **You can do symbolic link using**

-sudo ln -sf /opt/pt/packettracer /usr/local/bin/packettracer
+sudo ln -s /opt/pt/packettracer /usr/local/bin/packettracer